 This is a fantastic bilingual school that offers students the opportunity to take classes both in English and French.
 The curriculum is extensive, and the classroom size is small – a plus for attentive students.
 There is a campus in Kentish Town and one on the outskirts of the city in Oxford, making it convenient for families to reach.

 Deutsche Schule London

-For German expats and contract workers, this school is fantastic as it helps students integrate to their new surroundings without losing the fabric of their culture.
-The co-educational aspect of the school, combined with its many extra-curricular activities, continue to attract students from over the globe.
+For German expats and contract workers, this school is fantastic as it helps students integrate into their new surroundings without losing the fabric of their culture.
+The co-educational aspect of the school, combined with its many extra-curricular activities, continues to attract students from all over the globe.
 It is a perfect example of London’s attention to the importance of diversity and integration.